 - Cash fed cattle prices have come so far, without a major setback along the way, that it might be hard for them to maintain the uptrend, even with more demand by China.
 As noted earlier, it’s still hard to be bearish toward the live cattle futures.
 But if futures are portraying accurately where cash cattle will be trading later this year, look out below.
 Odds are cash markets will be relatively weaker than futures heading toward June and possibly into August.
 It’s beyond August when the China factor could have more pull – assuming the deal holds together.

 Want to know more?
-Check out our previous post: Beef Markets - Time to watch for top in the post-bear bounce.
+Check out our next post: Rising Cattle Supplies Mean Price Pressure Ahead in Beef Markets

 Brought to you in partnership by: